Countries that Require People to Serve in the Military

 During the wars in Iraq and Afghanistan, U.S. military experts were concerned the armed forces were stretched too thin, and some politicians suggested reinstituting the draft.
 According to opinion polls at the time, American citizens were overwhelmingly opposed to reinstating the draft.

 Unlike the U.S., several countries still require military service.
-Empire Resume will delve into a few of these countries and detail what exactly they require.
+We’ll delve into a few of these countries and detail what exactly they require.

 Military conscription in Israel exists for all Israeli citizens over 18 years old or older who are Jewish (both male and female), Druze, or Circassian (male only).
 Arab citizens of Israel are not required to serve, though they can voluntarily enlist.
 The State of Israel has required military service in some form since its founding in 1949.